fsicardir/ddns_cloudflare/README.md

 # ddns_cloudflare
 Shell script that updates cloudflare's DNS record to match your public IP.
 All in a Docker container and ready to deploy in kubernetes.
+Docker image is for armhf architecture (runs in a raspberry pi).

 Credits to [steasdal](https://github.com/steasdal/ddclient-alpine) for most of the yaml configuration files.